 So you’re ready to begin the home search?
 First you’re going to need to get pre-approved for a mortgage loan.
 Michael Jablonski, the executive vice president for BB&T Mortgage in Wilson, NC says, “first, figure out the best loan product to meet your financial goals, and then you can start looking for the most competitive mortgage rates.”
 Before you start shopping around though, here are 10 things you can start doing now to get you the lowest rate possible.

-Purchasing a home as a first time buyer is not quite as easy as it use to be.
+Purchasing a home as a first time buyer is not quite as easy as it use to be and there is so much that you will have to think of before making any sort of decisions.
+From looking into the pros and cons of homeowner associations and checking your credit score, to even thinking about getting a mortgage, buying a house is not easy.
+You can always get helpful information from mortgage advisors or somewhere like wigan mortgage advice, but the prospect of owning your own home can be daunting, no matter how much guidance you get along the way!
+It isn’t impossible though, which is why doing thorough research will be the first step in this transition.
 Proof of this can be seen in the huge dip in first time buyer purchases, which is at its lowest point in 27 years.
 “Rising rents and repaying student loan debt makes saving for a down payment more difficult, especially for young adults who’ve experienced limited job prospects and flat wage growth since entering the work force,” says NAR Chief Economist Lawrence Yun.
 “Adding more bumps in the road is that those finally in a position to buy have had to overcome low inventory levels in their price range, competition from investors, tight credit conditions and high mortgage insurance premiums.”

 Along with it being more difficult for younger people to afford a home, people who have purchased a home in the past are staying there longer.
 This limits the inventory that first time buyers have available to them.